Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Background

 \subsection{Performance Measures}

 In this work, we consider two quantum performance measures, which we refer to as \emph{quantum utility functions}, both of which take into account the rate of entanglement generation and the quality of the states supplied to an application.
 The first utility is the SKR of the BB84 protocol implemented with BDSs; this is a non-linear function of the average state's Bell coefficients and the average time $T$ it takes to generate the state.
 The rate at which states are distributed to users carrying out the protocol is thus $1/T$.
 The second utility is the SKR of the six-state protocol \cite{bruss1998:optimal-eavesdropping-in-quantum-cryptography-with-six-states}, an extension of BB84.
 This protocol enhances security by using the eigenstates of the Pauli $X$, $Y$, and $Z$ operators, resulting in six possible quantum states: $\{\ket{0}, \ket{1}\}$ (Z-basis), $\{\ket{+}, \ket{-}\}$ (X-basis), and $\{\ket{+i}, \ket{-i}\}$ (Y-basis).
-The increased symmetry allows the six-state protocol to tolerate higher bit and phase errors for more comprehensive error detection and estimation.
+The use of three mutually unbiased bases provides more symmetric sampling of error statistics compared to BB84, enabling simultaneous estimation of both bit and phase error rates.
+This increased symmetry allows the six-state protocol to tolerate higher error rates and provide more comprehensive error detection.
 The asymptotic key rates of the BB84 and six-state protocols are functions of the quantum bit error rates (QBERs).
 QBERs with respect to the $X$, $Y$, and $Z$ bases are denoted by $Q_X$, $Q_Y$, and $Q_Z$, respectively.
 Eq.
 (2) of \cite{Murta2020:key-rates-for-QKD-with-asymetric-noise} relates QBERs and Bell coefficients of a BDS.